 An image policy includes automatic breakpoint selection and image quality of 85 but the quality of the customer's pristine images is already encoded at 65.
 Because Image and Video Manager will be applying a higher quality number than is already encoded in the pristine images, the derivatives, even with smaller dimensions, may be larger in byte size.

 If a derivative image is larger than the pristine image, one of two things will happen:

-If no transformations are included in the applicable policy and the pristine image satisfies the other two conditions listed above, Image & Video Manager will serve the smaller pristine image.
+If no transformations are included in the applicable policy and the pristine image satisfies the other two conditions listed above, Image and Video Manager will serve the smaller pristine image.

-If transformations are applied or the pristine image does not satisfy the other two conditions,Image & Video Manager will serve the derivative image, even if the pristine image is fewer bytes.
-Image & Video Manager cannot serve the pristine image, even if it's fewer bytes, because it would be visually incorrect according to the policy specifications.
+If transformations are applied or the pristine image does not satisfy the other two conditions,Image and Video Manager will serve the derivative image, even if the pristine image is fewer bytes.
+Image and Video Manager cannot serve the pristine image, even if it's fewer bytes, because it would be visually incorrect according to the policy specifications.

-To minimize the chances of Image & Video Manager delivering an image that is larger in bytes than the pristine original, keep in mind:
+To minimize the chances of Image and Video Manager delivering an image that is larger in bytes than the pristine original, keep in mind: